1. What is Consulting?

 Boutique Strategy: Focus on specialized functional areas or industries.
 Small in size with narrow group of clients.

 - Sample Firms: Cornerstone Research (litigation support), Gartner (high-tech research), PRTM Management Consultants (high-tech operations), Putnam Associates (pharmaceuticals, biotechnology, and medical devices)

 Human Resources: Focus on maximizing employee performance through effective organizational development or change management initiatives.

-- Sample Firms: Accenture (Change Management Group), Buck Consultants, Deloitte Consulting LLP, Hay Group, Aon Hewitt, Mercer, Towers Watson.
+- Sample Firms: Accenture (Change Management Group), Conduent HR Services, Deloitte Consulting LLP, Hay Group, Aon Hewitt, Mercer, Willis Towers Watson.

 - Example Projects: Recommend change to organizational structure, such as corporate reorganization, business unit development, or downsizing to streamline business operations, in order to facilitate more effective timely decisions; Develop employee evaluation criteria, process, and associated compensation system; Create and implement internal leadership and professional development training.

 Management: Focus on a wide range of strategic and core operational issues.